Starfish lemma via birational quasi-isomorphisms

-We call an integral domain $R$ \emph{normal} if it is integrally closed in its field of fraction $\Frac(R)$.
+We call an integral domain $R$ \emph{normal} if it is integrally closed in $\Frac R$.
 Two elements $x,y\in R$ are called \emph{coprime} if they are not contained in the same prime ideal of height~$1$.
-The following proposition was proved in~\cite[Proposition~3.6]{tensordiags} for normal Noetherian domains that are also $\mathbb{C}$-algebras.
-Later a shorter proof was given in~\cite{fomin6} based on commutative algebra theory (due to K. E. Smith).
-The proposition easily extends to arbitrary nerves (see \cite[Proposition~9.1]{fraser}).
+The following proposition was proved in~\cite[Proposition~3.6]{tensordiags} (see also~\cite[Proposition 6.4.1]{fomin6}; for arbitrary nerves, see \cite[Proposition 9.1]{fraser}).